 \end{enumerate}

-\section{Results: False alarms for strong lensing from unlensed BBH population}
+\section{Results: False alarms for GO-lensing from unlensed BBH population}

-With an observation period of 3 years, we observed a total of 469 GW events with the three detector (LVK) network.
+With an observation period of 3 years, we observed a total of 469 GW events with the three-detector (LVK) network.
 For these events, we estimated their sky-localization errors and picked up those that had overlap in the 90\% credibility interval.
 228 events had sky-overlap with one or more events, forming a total of 500 event pairs.
 For every sky-overlapping event pair, we apply cross-correlation technique between each pair of event in all possible GW-polarization combinations \footnote{This includes cross-correlation between the following polarization combinations between a pair of GW events: $d^+$ with $d^+$, $d^+$ with $d^{\times}$, $d^{\times}$ with $d^{\times}$, $d^{\times}$ with $d^{+}$.
-The lensing SNR of an event pair is calculated for every pair of detectors, every combination of GW polarizations, every overlapping sky-positions - and the maximum lensing SNR is recovered.}.
-We calculate the lensing SNR, $\rho_{lensing}$, for all such event pairs, by comparing the signal strength to the noise statistics.
+The lensing SNR of an event pair is calculated for every pair of detectors, every combination of GW polarizations, every overlapping sky position, and the maximum lensing SNR is recovered.}.
+We calculate the lensing SNR, $\rho_{lensing}$, for all such event pairs by comparing the signal strength with the noise statistics.
 This captures the noise-weighted degree of overlap between two event strains.

-We have shown the chirp mass distribution of the sky-overlapping pairs in the left panel of figure \ref{fig:td_dist}.
-The chirp masses are distributed in a bimodal way, peaking at near $\approx 10 M_{\odot}$ and $\approx 40 M_{\odot}$.
-The same two-peak structure arises in the source population characteristics in the figure \ref{fig:model} of appendix \ref{app1}.
-The strength of the peak arises as an effect of the BBH population properties and selection function decided by detector properties.
-We present the delay time between the arrivals of each pair, in the right panel of figure \ref{fig:td_dist}.
-We show that the delay time distribution is skewed towards low values, which is a typical scenario when the events are showing up in the detectors in a rate following Poissonian statistics.
+We have shown the chirp mass distribution of the sky-overlapping pairs in the left panel of the figure \ref{fig:mc_td_dist}.
+The chirp masses are distributed in a bimodal way, peaking near $\approx 10 M_{\odot}$ and $\approx 40 M_{\odot}$.
+The same two-peak structure arises in the characteristics of the source population in the figure \ref{fig:model} of the appendix \ref{app1}.
+The strength of the peak arises as an effect of the BBH population properties and selection function decided by the detector properties.
+We present the delay time between the arrivals of each pair, in the right panel of figure \ref{fig:mc_td_dist}.
+We show that the delay-time distribution is skewed towards low values, which is a typical scenario when the events are showing up in the detectors in a rate following Poissonian statistics.
 The distribution goes to zero as the time-delay between events becomes equal to the total time of observation (3 years).